UoB-COMSM0166/2025-group-11a/assignments/week01/Readme.md

 - **Enemy Immunities** – Some enemies are resistant to certain damage types, requiring varied tower choices.
 - **Survival Mode** – Endless waves that become progressively harder.
 - **Boss Fights** – Unique enemy encounters that challenge the player’s defensive strategies.
-- **Adaptive AI** – Some games feature enemies that change behavior based on player choices.

 #### **7. Additional Features**
 - **Hero Units** – Some TD games allow players to control a hero with special abilities.